University Requirements

 Students must also complete either a comprehensive exam or a project:

-• comprehensive final examination is set by the major department and administered by a department-appointed master's committee consisting of at least three Academic Senate members, with tenure-track faculty member from the student’s major (home) department serving as chair or co-chair.
-At least two members of every master’s thesis committee must be tenure-track faculty.
-The majority of the three members shall be from the student’s UCSB major (home) department.
-Recommendation of the appointment of additional members to the thesis committee is at the discretion of the department.
+• A comprehensive final examination is set by the major department and administered by a department-appointed master's committee consisting of at least three UC Academic Senate members with a ladder faculty member (Assistant Professor, Associate Professor, Professor) from the student’s major department serving as chair or co-chair.
+At least two members of every thesis committee must be ladder faculty.
+At least two members of the committee must be Academic Senate Members from the student's UCSB major department.
+Recommendation of the appointment of additional members to the master’s committee is at the discretion of the department.

-• research project must be must be supervised by at least two Academic Senate members, with a tenure-track faculty member from the student’s UCSB major department serving as chair or co-chair.
+• A research project must be supervised by at least two Academic Senate members, with a ladder faculty member from the student’s UCSB major department serving as chair or co-chair.

 Awarding of a